Baxter Q-operator from quantum K-theory: Introduction

-The physical problem is to find the joint spectrum of $H_{i}$.
-It is given by: \begin{Theorem} (see e.g.\cite{resh}) The eigenvalues of the Baxter's operator $Q(x)$ are given by $\prod\limits_{i=0}^{k}(1+x s_i)$ where $s_i$ are the solutions of the Bethe equations (\ref{beth}). \end{Theorem} This means that the eigenvalues of $H_i$ are given by the values of $k$-th elementary symmetric function evaluated on the solutions of Bethe equations.
+produces nonlocal Hamiltonians $H^{nloc}_i$.
+The original ``physical'' Hamiltonians $H_i$ of the $XXZ$ model are related to nonlocal Hamiltonians $H^{nloc}_i$ via the TQ relation.
+The physical problem is to find the joint spectrum of $H_{i}$ (equivalently, $H^{nloc}_i$).
+The solution is given by: \begin{Theorem} (see e.g.\cite{resh}) The eigenvalues of the Baxter's operator ${\rm Q}(x)$ are given by $\prod\limits_{i=0}^{k}(1+x s_i)$ where $s_i$ are the solutions of the Bethe equations (\ref{beth}). \end{Theorem} This means that the eigenvalues of $H^{nloc}_i$ are given by the values of $k$-th elementary symmetric function, evaluated on the solutions of Bethe equations.
 In view of Theorem \ref{thbt} these are the same as the eigenvalues of operator of the quantum multiplication by the quantum $i$-th exterior power $\widehat{\Lambda^{\! i} \tb}(z)$ in the quantum $K$-theory of $\N_{k,n}$.